Guide to Australian Wine Tours, Wine Trails, Wineries, Festivals and Locations

 The famous Australian wine industry is the 4-largest wine exporter in the world exporting over 420 million litres a year to many countries includes Britain, USA, Japan and China and also to the traditional old world countries such as Spain, France and Italy and Spain.
-There is also a major domestic market for Australian wines and the wine industry is a significant part of the Australian economy through wine production, export and also tourism.
+There is also a major domestic market for Australian wines and the wine industry is a significant part of the Australian economy through wine production, export and also tourism focused on wine tours and winery visits.

 Wine in Australia originated in 1788 when Captain Arthur Phillip, of the first fleet from Britain brought wine vine cuttings into Australia.
 The first vines planted died because of the unsuitable soil.
 But John MacArthur planted vines in the now-famous Hunter Valley region and later plantings in Victoria and South Australia saw the first wine for sale domestically by the 1820s.
 Today, the Hunter Valley is one of the world`s most famous wine growing regions.
 In 1831, the viticulturist James Busby undertook a 3 month 3-month tour of France and Spain and collected 543 vine cuttings (about 360 of which survived).